edrochenski/juvo/TASKS.md

 # Planned Changes

 ## `JuvoProcess`
-* Accept command line arguments in the process to override behavior and config file
+* `Program`: Accept command line arguments in the process to override behavior and config file
 * ~~Move `WebHost` refs/code from `Program` into `JuvoClient`~~
 * ~~Move configuration code from `JuvoClient` into `Program` and allow it to be injected in~~

 ## `JuvoProcess.Configuration`
-* Move the default config from GetDefaultConfig() into a resource file
+* Generate a config file if one doesn't exist (from embedded resource?)

 ## `JuvoProcess.Bots`
 * Move classes to protocol-specific directories (even if not namespaced)